ros-workshop/sensor-integration/README.md

 #### Exercise: Making Husky move in circles

-In this exercise you'll write a ROS node that commands Husky to move in a circular path.
+In this exercise you'll write a ROS node that commands the simulated Husky to move in a circular path.
 Make use of [husky_controller](src/husky_controller) package in this repository.
 Complete the `circle_driver.cpp` file to publish appropriate messages to `/husky_velocity_controller/cmd_vel` topic.
+Make sure to compile and source the `devel/setup.bash` directory for your node to be included in the _path_.

 You are welcome to write the `circle_driver` node in Python.